Michael the Brave: Legacy

 The rule of Michael the Brave, with its break with Ottoman rule, tense relations with other European powers and the leadership of the three states, was considered in later periods as the precursor of a modern Romania, a thesis which was argued with noted intensity by Nicolae Bălcescu.
 This theory became a point of reference for nationalists, as well as a catalyst for various Romanian forces to achieve a single Romanian state.
 To Romanian Romantic nationalists, he was regarded as one of Romania's greatest national heroes.
 He is known in Romanian historiography as Mihai Viteazul or, less commonly, Mihai Bravu.

 The prince began to be perceived as a unifier towards the middle of the 19th century.
-Such an interpretation is completely lacking in the historiography of the 17th-century chroniclers, and even in that of the Transylvanian School around 1800.
-What they emphasized, apart from the exceptional personality of Michael himself, were the idea of Christendom and his close relations with Emperor Rudolf.
-The conqueror's ambition is likewise frequently cited as a motivation for his action, occupying in the interpretative schema the place that was later to be occupied by the Romanian idea.

 In the writings of the Moldavian chronicler Miron Costin, Michael the Brave appears in the role of conqueror of Transylvania and Moldavia, "the cause of much spilling of blood among Christians", and not even highly appreciated by his own Wallachians: "The Wallachians became tired of the warful rule of Voivode Mihai".

 The perspective of the Wallachians themselves is to be found in The History of the Princes of Wallachia, attributed to the chronicler Radu Popescu (1655–1729), which bundles together all Michael's adversaries without distinction.
 Romanians and foreigners alike: "He subjected the Turks, the Moldavians, and the Hungarians to his rule, as if they were his asses."
-The picturesque flavor of the expression serves only to confirm the absence of any Romanian idea.

 Samuil Micu, a member of the Transylvanian School wrote in his work Short Explanation of the History of the Romanians (written in the 1790s): "In the year 1593, Michael, who is called the Brave, succeeded to the lordship of Wallachia.
 He was a great warrior, who fought the Turks and defeated the Transylvanians.
 And he took Transylvania and gave it to Emperor Rudolf".

-Petre P. Panaitescu states that in Mihai's time, the concept of the Romanian nation and the desire for unification did not yet exist.
 A. D. Xenopol firmly states the absence of any national element in Michael's politics, holding that Michael's lack of desire to join the principalities' administrations proved his actions were not motivated by any such concept.

+However, Đorđe Branković (born 1645), a Transylvanian-born Serbian chronicler who long resided in Transylvania and Wallachia, stated in his Cronica românească ("Romanian chronicle") that by ruling over Transylvania, Moldavia and Wallachia, Michael "expanded the power of the Romanian nation".

 Several Romanian settlements named after him, such as: